PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - The backend will validate the date format and ensure it is not a future date.
 - The backend will enforce the requirement for the 'date of joining' field for new registrations.
 - Error messages will be displayed for invalid or missing 'date of joining' inputs.
+- Consider timezone differences when validating the 'date of joining' field.

 ### 5. INTEGRATION POINTS